gingeleski/odds-portal-scraper/README.md

 Sports odds and score scraper for Odds Portal.

 ## Current Support
 Soccer only.

-See the directory ./leagues/soccer for how the input JSON is formatted.
+See the directory *./leagues/soccer* for how the input JSON is formatted.
 In this way you specify what you want to scrape.

 ## Setup
 These instructions are for Windows Powershell.
-There will be some differences for OSX / MacOS, like how you activate the virtual environment.
-Before the scraper will work correctly, you'll need to put the [Chromium web driver](https://sites.google.com/a/chromium.org/chromedriver/)
+There will be some differences for OS X / MacOS, like in activating the virtual environment and using the web driver.

-(chromedriver.exe) inside of the *chromedriver* directory.
+Before the scraper will work correctly, you'll need to put the [Chromium web driver](https://sites.google.com/a/chromium.org/chromedriver/) (chromedriver.exe) inside of the *chromedriver* directory.
 ```
 # Get into a new virtualenv
 virtualenv venv